Admission to the September Year 7 Entry

 ii.
 Applications for Admission

-a.
-Applications for admission to TSS should be made on the Local Education Authority’s
+Applications for admission to The Sittingbourne School (TSS) should be made online to the Local Education Authority.

 iii.
 Late Applications

-a.
-The deadline for the return of the “Common Application Form” is the agreed published date.
+The deadline for online applications is the agreed published date by KCC.

 v.
-Admission of pupils with EHCPs for Speech and Language or hearing impairments
+Admission of students with EHCPs for Speech and Language or hearing impairments

-a. a maximum of 30 places in total for Years 7 – 11 per year will be allocated to pupils with a statement for Specific Learning Difficulties – speech and language and hearing impaired who , in the opinion of Kent County Council and the School Governors, would benefit from the school provision.
+A maximum of 30 places in total for Years 7 – 11 per year will be allocated to students with a statement for Specific Learning Difficulties – speech and language and hearing impaired who , in the opinion of Kent County Council and the School Governors, would benefit from the school provision.

-b. up to a maximum of 8 places in total for Years 7-11 will also be allocated to pupils who, in the opinion of the Kent County Council and the School Governors, would benefit from the school provision.
+Up to a maximum of 8 places in total for Years 7-11 will also be allocated to students who, in the opinion of the Kent County Council and the School Governors, would benefit from the school provision.